-Bear markets aren’t synonymous with market corrections, though the two aren’t totally dissimilar, either.
-A market correction happens when investment prices drop by at least 10% from a market high (but no more than 20%).
-When a correction drops below 20%, well—we’re in bear territory.
+A market correction happens when stock prices drop by at least 10% from a market high (but no more than 20%).
+When a correction drops below 20%, then we’re in bear market territory.

 Bear markets aren’t recessions, either.